Radiation GRMHD Models of Accretion onto Stellar-Mass Black Holes: III. Near-Eddington Accretion: Discussion

 \subsection{Dependence on Spin and Disk Type}

-In this section, we examine how black hole spin and disk type affect the accretion system in the radiation-dominated regime.
+In this section, we examine how black hole spin and disk type affect the accretion system in the radiation-dominated regime, \lz{and provide a qualitative assessment of their influence on disk structure and accretion dynamics}.
 We begin by comparing the spin dependence of outflow power and angular momentum transport in two near-Eddington models (E08-a3 and E08-a9) and two super-Eddington models (E88-a3 and E150-a9; see \citetalias{PaperII} for details).
 We then conclude by summarizing how spin and disk type regulate the accretion process across the non-radiative, near-Eddington, and super-Eddington cases.

 Black hole spin introduces dynamical feedback primarily through its interaction with magnetic fields.
 In the inner disk, the spinning black hole drags spacetime and twists the magnetic field lines, powering outflows in the form of jets and winds through the Blandford-Znajek \citep{Blandford1977} and Blandford-Payne \citep{Blandford1982} processes, respectively.
 In the main disk body, spin regulates the magnetic fields and thereby modifies the Maxwell stress, which dominates angular momentum transport and drives the accretion flow, ultimately influencing the radial structure of the disk.
 In addition to these magnetic effects, spin also alters the Kerr metric near the black hole and thus modifies the equilibrium conditions of the flow, particularly its vertical structure.